Introduction of Timeline Tracks for Video & Audio

 4. When you move media clips to the position of a timeline marker, a line appears, allowing your media to snap to it.

 You can drag a timeline marker to a different position, if necessary.
-You can also right click on a timeline marker to remove or rename the marker, and to view more options.
+You can also double click on a timeline marker to remove or rename the marker, and to view more options.

 Removing Gaps on Timeline & Repplie Editing